 - Progressive loss of hearing and sight

-- Difficulty walking (called ataxia or gait disturbances)
+- Difficulty walking (ataxia)

 - Loss of manual dexterity

-Some people diagnosed during adolescence or adulthood may have less-severe symptoms, with muscle weakness as a primary symptom.
-They may have no impairment of their cognitive abilities.
+Some people diagnosed during adolescence or adulthood may have less severe symptoms, with muscle weakness as a primary condition.
+They may have no impairment of their thinking skills.

 When to see a doctor

 - Krabbe disease.
 Genetics Home Reference. http://ghr.nlm.nih.gov/condition/krabbe-disease.
 Accessed Feb, 28.
 2014.

-- Ropper AH, et al. Inherited metabolic diseases of the nervous system.
-In: Ropper AH, et al. Adams and Victor's Principles of Neurology.
+- Ropper AH, et al. Adams & Victor's Principles of Neurology.
 9th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2009. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=54.
 Accessed March 3, 2011.

 - Sakai N. Pathogenesis of leukodystrophy for Krabbe disease: Molecular mechanism and clinical treatment.
 Brain & Development.
 2009;31:485.

 - National newborn screening status report.
-National Newborn Screening and Genetics Resource Center. http://genes-r-us.uthscsa.edu/nbsdisorders.pdf.
+National Newborn Screening and Genetics Resource Center. http://genes-r-us.uthscsa.edu/sites/genes-r-us/files/nbsdisorders.pdf.
 Accessed March 10, 2014.

 - Renaud DL (expert opinion).
 Mayo Clinic, Rochester, Minn.
-May 3, 2011.
+April 1, 2014.